jhackett1/utopia/content/info/what-to-bring.markdown

 title: What to bring
 order: 3
 ---
 Your cross-Government pass.
 If you do not have one, please make us aware at least a week before Utopia (so that we can inform the venue) and bring ID.
+Do this via email to 'faststream.conference@faststream.civilservice.gov.uk' with the subject line 'No xGovt Pass'.

 A lanyard.
 Utopia is a "bring-your-own-lanyard" conference.